vektorious/cm-curriculum/_articles/07-community-and-communication.md

     - _articles/07-community-and-communication/outreach.md
 following: _articles/07-community-and-communication/contribution-mgt.md
 ---
-If your project could benefit from having external contributors and a community, then you should make sure it is prepared in a way to attract them and make them feel welcome.
+As much as you’re driven by project creation, goals, and aims, in the end working open is really all about relationships: the working relationships you establish with your contributors, how those contributors come together to grow into a community, and how you as a leader can welcome them, and help them feel valued, engaged, and excited by the project.

-The way you manage contributions has a significant impact on your project roadmap.
-Here we will take a look at concepts and tools that will help you polish your contributions workflow.
+In this module you’ll learn how to build two kinds of communities– the large, vibrant, ever changing and growing community of open project contributors, and smaller, closer-knit network of people who support your leadership.
+We will also go through some relevant concepts when growing communities that may not apply to your project right away, but that are useful for having in your project plans.

 ### Goal of the week
-Define the processes that will allow your project to manage input from users and collaborators, while keeping it a welcoming and friendly space
+Define the processes that will allow your project community to grow in a way that everyone gets something out from it, while fostering a welcoming and friendly space

 <!--
 ### Assignments (to be distributed among submodules)